Gazi2050/toolkit/README.md

 * 🛠️ **No Backend Required**
   All logic is handled within Svelte — no separate backend needed.

-* 🤖 **AI Powered**
-  Integrates powerful AI models for tools like OCR and text processing.

 * ⚡ **Instant Access**
   Use all tools immediately — no sign-up or login necessary.